Things to see and do

 Tips for trips in our surroundings

-Kozel Chateau is a classical hunting lodge built in the late 18th century.
+- Kozel Chateau is a classic hunting lodge built in the late 18th century.

-The first Cistercian Monastery in Bohemia founded by a ruler – the prince Vladislav II. in 1144.
+- The Monastery in Plasy: The first Cistercian Monastery in Bohemia founded by a ruler – Duke Vladislaus II in 1144.

-Regional museum situated on the formel Cistercian pilgrimage site 40 km north of Pilsen.
+- Mariánská Týnice Museum and Gallery: Regional museum situated on the former Cistercian pilgrimage site 40 km north of Pilsen.